putyourlightson/craft-plugin-vulnerabilities/README.md

 # Craft Plugin Vulnerabilities

-Craft plugin vulnerabilities can be listed in a JSON feed.
+Craft plugin vulnerabilities can be listed in a JSON feed for use with the [Sherlock Plugin](https://www.putyourlightson.net/craft-sherlock).

 The [vulnerabilities.json](https://github.com/putyourlightson/craft-plugin-vulnerabilities/blob/master/vulnerabilities.json) feed is the default feed used by the Sherlock plugin.